jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 - Crashes in exceptional cases
 - Corrupts data in exceptional cases
 - Code not easy to understand.
 So that another programmer does not easily understand.
-- Poor maintainability so that a change takes ages
+- Poor maintainability so that a modification would take very long
-- or possibly means it has to be rewritten completely
+- or possibly means it has to be rewritten again
 - or a change is error-prone.
 - Not adapted to contextual changes such as culture or when variables change.
 They may be hard-codedly interwoven into the code.
 - Assumptions that databases will be available when they are not.
 - Security leaks
 - Crashes when services are offline.
-- Does not give validation or exception messages when something goes wrong.
+- Does not give [validation](patterns.md#validators) or [Exception](aspects.md#exceptions) messages when something goes wrong.
 - Does not integrate well with other technologies.
-- Etcetera.
+- Etc.

 These are all examples of what could still be wrong with the code if a program 'seems to work'.